rohan-cce/Learn-and-Grow/README.md

 - ✔️ LeetCode
   - ✔️ [Completed one problem in leet code](https://github.com/rohan-cce/Learn-and-Grow/blob/main/materials/images/leetcode/Day%20241%20-%20260/d249leetcode.jpg)
 - 🏃 [Walking -> 5352 Steps ~ 3.2 km (Physical activity)](https://github.com/rohan-cce/Learn-and-Grow/blob/main/materials/images/walking/Day%20241%20-%20260/d249walking.jpg)
-- 📖📈 Book reading
-  - 📖 Read 3 pages in the book "Rich Dad Poor Dad by Robert Kiyosaki"
-  - 👨🏻‍💻⌨️ Read 3 pages in the book "Penetration Testing with Kali Linux By Offensive Security"
 - 📑 Blogs Read
   - 📑[3 easy CSS tricks for responsive websites I use for every project](https://sjorswijsman.medium.com/3-easy-css-tricks-for-responsive-websites-i-use-in-every-project-68ec334a1522?source=explore---------2-58--------------------7be34532_b31d_4548_a789_a6b6d631ea20-------15)
 - 🧐 What?, How?, Where?, Why?, Who?, When? series ~ trying to learn how things work🤨